teivah/ettore/README.md

 All the benchmarks are executed at a fixed CPU clock frequency: 2.3 GHz.

 Meanwhile, we have executed a benchmark on an Intel i5-7360U (same CPU clock frequency).
 This benchmark was on a different architecture, different ISA, etc. is hardly comparable with the MVM benchmarks.
-Yet, it gives us a vague reference to show how good (or bad :) the MVM are.
+Yet, it gives us a vague reference to show how good (or bad :) the MVM implementations are.

 ### Is Prime Number